phaltoe/phaltoe.github.io/_posts/2016-06-20-a_sinatra_blog_-_validation.markdown

 Hi everyone,

 This is my last project with **Sinatra** before moving on to **Rails** land.
-It took me a while to feel confident writing Sinatra apps and I had to slow down and go deeper to understand how it really works.
+It took me a while to feel confident writing Sinatra apps and I had to slow down and dive deeper to understand how it really works.

 During the process there was one thing that I would like to share with you that made it very interesting.